 - > At college level

 - > By age group

-- > By time of day/week/term

 - > By protected characteristic

 The college will use the results of this analysis to make sure it is meeting its duties under the Equality Act 2010.
 If any patterns or disparities between groups of students are identified by this analysis, the college will review its policies in order to tackle it.